dylanlavon/Rastar/README.md

 - _binary_: Threshold used to set pixels to either black (barrier) or white (empty node).
 A higher value means more barriers.
 Float value between 0 and 1.
 - _fivesplit_: Indicate five "split points" which divide grayscale (0-255) into varying edge weights.
 Each divided area closer to black (RGB 0,0,0) has an incremented edge weight, starting at 0.
 See below (using _--fivesplit 50 80 100 150 200_):
   ![fivesplit](https://github.com/user-attachments/assets/4a1448fd-f097-46e1-bab2-4002c5020918)

+<br><br>
+## Using lola_converter.py
+**Converts 32-bit float NASA LOLA .tif files into usable .png maps.**

+Processes raw scientific data (like LDEM heightmaps and Slope maps) into standard 8-bit PNGs.
+Automatically extracts input files from the `/dems` directory and saves the converted images to the `/lola_conversions` directory.
+Includes percentile clipping and custom absolute bounds to strip extreme outliers and preserve visual terrain contrast.

+Arguments:
+- _input_, **required**, positional: Name of the input .tif file (must be located in the `/dems` directory).
+- _output_, **required**, positional: Name of the output .png file (will be automatically saved in `/lola_conversions`).
+- _--mode_: Specify the data type being processed.
+Select `ldem` for normalized heightmaps, `slope` for inverted cost map gradients, or `hillshade` for visually simulated 3D sun-shading.
+(Default: `ldem`).
+- _-c_, _--cmap_: Apply a specific Matplotlib colormap to map the 0.0-1.0 float data across an RGB spectrum (e.g., `gray`, `terrain`, `viridis`, `plasma`, `magma`).
+(Default: `gray`).
+- _--min_: Force an absolute minimum data value to clip to, overriding the default 1st-percentile dynamic calculation.
+- _--max_: Force an absolute maximum data value to clip to, overriding the default 99th-percentile dynamic calculation.
+- _--histogram_: Generate and save a side-by-side PNG visualization of the data distribution before and after the 8-bit quantization process.
+- _-a_, _--azimuth_: Sun direction in degrees.
+Only used when running in `hillshade` mode.
+(Default: 315 NW).
+- _-e_, _--elevation_: Sun altitude in degrees.
+Only used when running in `hillshade` mode.
+(Default: 45).
+- _-z_, _--zoom_: Vertical exaggeration multiplier to deepen shadows for shallower lunar craters.
+Only used when running in `hillshade` mode.
+(Default: 2.0).